 Hospitals charge 10x Medicare rates because:

-But here's what they don't want you to know: These charges rarely hold up when challenged.
+But here's what they don't want you to know: These charges can often be reduced significantly when challenged.

 Your Step-by-Step Action Plan